taesungp/swapping-autoencoder-pytorch/README.md

 The training progress can be monitored using `visdom` at the port number specified by `--display_port`.
 The default is https://localhost:2004.

 Additionally, a few swapping grids are generated using random samples of the training set.
 They are saved as webpages at `[checkpoints_dir]/[expr_name]/snapshots/`.
 The frequency of the grid generation is controlled using `--evaluation_freq`.

 All configurable parameters are printed at the beginning of training.
 These configurations are spreaded throughout the codes in `def modify_commandline_options` of relevant classes, such as `models/swapping_autoencoder_model.py`, `util/iter_counter.py`, or `models/networks/encoder.py`.
 To change these configuration, simply modify the corresponding option in `opt.specify` of the training script.

 The code for parsing and configurations are at `experiments/__init__.py, experiments/__main__.py, experiments/tmux_launcher.py`.

 ### Continuing training.

 The training continues by default from the last checkpoint, because the `--continue_train` option is set True by default.
 To start from scratch, remove the checkpoint, or specify `continue_train=False` in the training script (e.g. `experiments/church_launcher.py`).

-## Core codes to get started to browse the code repo.
+## Code Structure (Main Functions)

 - `models/swapping_autoencoder_model.py`: The core file that defines losses, produces visuals.
 - `optimizers/swapping_autoencoder_optimizer.py`: Defines the optimizers and alternating training of GAN.
 - `models/networks/`: contains the model architectures `generator.py`, `discriminator.py`, `encoder.py`, `patch_discrimiantor.py`, `stylegan2_layers.py`.
 - `options/__init__.py`: contains basic option flags.
-BUT many important flags are spreaded out over files, such as `swapping_autoencoder_model.py` or `generator.py`.
-At start up, these options are all parsed together.
+BUT many important flags are spread out over files, such as `swapping_autoencoder_model.py` or `generator.py`.
+When the program starts, these options are all parsed together.
 The best way to check the used option list is to run the training script, and look at the console output of the configured options.
 - `util/iter_counter.py`: contains iteration counting.

 ## Testing and Evaluation.

 We provide the pretrained models and also several images that reproduce the figures of the paper.
 Please download and unzip them [here (2.1GB)](http://efrosgans.eecs.berkeley.edu/SwappingAutoencoder/swapping_autoencoder_models_and_test_images.zip).
 The scripts assume that the checkpoints are at `./checkpoints/`, and the test images at `./testphotos/`, but they can be changed by modifying `--checkpoints_dir` and `--dataroot` options.

 ### Swapping and Interpolation of the mountain model using sample images
 To run simple swapping and interpolation, specify the two input reference images, change `input_structure_image` and `input_texture_image` fields of